Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 “Lism, the sheddings that he is, talks too much and lies when he knows nothing.
 Someone broke into his stall, but he saw nothing, heard nothing.
 But he claims it was a girl who bested him out of spite.
 And you would bother her without evidence?”

 “I believe I’ll continue my investigations into the break-in separately.
-Ah, I will contact Miss Solstice if anything comes up.”
+And confirm with the Watch at the gates before I take up Miss Solstice’s valuable time.”

 Krshia smiled coldly.